openedx/edx-platform/docs/decisions/0013-library-reference-content-block.rst

 To achieve this we need a referencing mechanism to reference the libraries to the courses.
 This referencing helps in replacing v1 libraries (current content libraries stored on Modulestore) with v2 libraries (Blockstore backed) which are:

-#. not dependent on edx-platform
+Currently, courses are stored in Modulestore (MongoDB), and libraries can be stored in either Modulestore (libraries v1) or blockstore (libraries v2).
+We are currently building out the functionality of libraries v2, and trying to migrate all usage of content libraries onto Blockstore.
+The benefits of using the Blockstore backed v2 libraries are:

+#.
+Blockstore is much more flexible than modulestore and can store anything that can be represented as a file - unlike modulestore, which only stores courses built of XBlocks.
+Also, the Blockstore is being moved into the edx-platform.
-#.simpler to maintain than modulestore
+#. simpler to maintain than modulestore
 #. increases re-usability of the content

 Terminology Used
 ^^^^^^^^^^^^^^^^
 #.
 Blocks: Each reusable piece of content in a library.
-Example: problems, videos, HTML
+Example: problems, videos, HTML.
+Also known as Xblocks.
 #.
 Library: Collection of blocks in a course.